Volkswagen is getting more serious about its R Performance sub-brand, and the 2019 VW Golf R Special Edition is Australia’s first taste.

 A handmade Akropovic titanium exhaust, which saves 7kg compared to the R’s standard pipes, provides a more raucous soundtrack than is expected of VW’s otherwise ‘sleeper-like’ hot hatch.

 It also scores the R Performance brake system with cross-drilled front discs and better pads, as well as Volkswagen’s fetching Pretoria 19-inch alloys.
-The brakes are around 2kg lighter than standard in total, while the Pretorias only weigh 9.6 all up.
+The brakes are around 2kg lighter than standard in total, while the Pretorias only weigh 9.6 each.
+That saves 1kg per corner.

 The other major addition for the Special Edition is the Dynaudio Excite 400W audio system, which is a $1000 option for the standard R. The Special Edition costs an extra $5,500, coming to $61,990 all up.